-This SquareSpace vs WordPress showdown is getting hot.
+This SquareSpace vs WordPress showdown is getting hot!

-Mobile App: How easily can I edit my site on the go?
+Mobile: How easily can I edit my site on the go?

 Even though we definitely wouldn't advise running your website entirely from a mobile app, it's crucial to be able to quickly edit posts and pages on the go.